Skip to main content

 This method returns the bounding box of the element, or null if the element is not visible.
 The bounding box is calculated relative to the main frame viewport - which is usually the same as the browser window.

-Scrolling affects the returned bonding box, similarly to Element.getBoundingClientRect.
+Scrolling affects the returned bounding box, similarly to Element.getBoundingClientRect.
 That means x and/or y may be negative.

 Elements from child frames return the bounding box relative to the main frame, unlike the Element.getBoundingClientRect.